PierceP123/DataAnalytics/README.md

 - `weatherData.csv`: Raw data file containing weather data from Australia.
 - Python scripts:
   - `unique.py`: Script for getting unique data and pulling information from csv.
+  - `pressue.py`: Script that calculates different pressures and the probability of rainfall.

 ## Planned Updates